 \subsection{Late Fusion}

 Late fusion combines contextual features and spatiotemporal embedding learned by ST backbone networks, which is adept at fusing data from different domains \cite{zhang2016dnn}.
-In this study, we investigate existing late fusion methods and identified two stages in the process.
-The first stage involves the learning of diverse contextual embedding, while the second stage entails fusing the context embedding with spatiotemporal embedding for predictions.
-This two-stage approach is a common thread among the late fusion methods.
+In this study, we investigate existing late fusion methods and identify two steps in the process.
+The first step involves the learning of diverse contextual embedding, while the second step entails fusing the context embedding with spatiotemporal embedding for predictions.
+This two-step approach is a common thread among the late fusion methods.
 These findings contribute to the understanding of the late fusion technique and provide insights for its future development and applications in the STCFP problem.
-We next elaborate on these two stages.
+We next elaborate on these two steps.